kumajelly/kumajelly.github.io/_posts/2019-10-18-design-thinking.md

 ---
-title: “Design Thinking Workshop Skeleton”
+title: "Design Thinking Workshop Skeleton"
-date: "2019-10-18”
+date: "2019-10-18"
 categories: lxd
 author: "Sean Ward"
 meta:
 ---

 *Inspired by my workshop experience, Design Thinking for Entrepreneurs, at Grow with Google NYC - I decided to adapt it for uses at Silverline and beyond.
 Currently used as part of new hire orientation as an in-person workshop to help introduce design thinking concepts and as a team building experience.*

+*Below the workshop skeleton you'll find the first version from a pilot.
+One piece of feedback from the pilot: "More time, fewer participants, better clarity of language.
+Much of my confusion came from the total freedom allowed within the workshop, providing some guideposts or suggestions would have set me on a clearer path."*

 # Design Thinking Workshop
 ## Definition & SL Context